About the Summer Fellows Program

 are made possible by the generous support of Peter Blum, a Trinity

 alumnus and member of the Board of Trustees.

-Fellowship applications are due February 3, 2012.
+Fellowship applications are due in February.
 All students, with the exception of graduating seniors, are welcome to apply.